6LF 2021 - 2022

 PE- This will take place on a Monday afternoon.
 The children will need indoor and outdoor kit.

-PPA Cover - This year Mrs Bennion and Mrs Edwards will be covering me on a Tuesday afternoon.
-They will be delivering French and RE
+PPA Cover - This year Mrs Maddox and Mrs Hurst will be covering Y6 on a Wednesday morning.
+They will be delivering music and RE

-Support Staff- This year we are very lucky to have Mrs Edwards in the classoom
+Support Staff- This year we are lucky to have Mrs Walkley supporting Year 6 every morning and Mrs Maddox on Tuesday mornings.

 Times tables tests - These will take place every Thursday morning